 Higher Education Requirements & Expectations:

-- Desire to enroll full-time in state-accredited university or union-certified apprenticeship program
+- Desire to enroll in state-accredited university or union-certified apprenticeship program

 - Educational institution and degree or certification can not require religious practice